-Now it comes Aguinaga's anecdote.
-At first they designed Pampa's fuselage on the computer, when they later tried it in a wind tunnel, test that basically consists in placing a mockup static inside a large tube with smoke traveling through it, they could see all kind of turbulences.
+Now my professor's anecdote.
+According to Aguinaga, the engineers first designed Pampa's fuselage on the computer, when they later tested it in a wind tunnel (smoke passing through a large tube with a fuselage mock-up statically placed inside) they could see all kind of turbulences.
 They ended up correcting Pampa's aerodynamics by eye, a bit here, a bit there...
-Aguinaga concluded his tale repeating what his teacher told him as a moral: “If it's pretty, it flies well.”
+Aguinaga closed the idea repeating what his teacher at the university told him as a moral: If it's pretty, it flies well.

-Bewildered by the complexity of our culture we lose sight of the obvious, among other self-deceptions we end convinced that we are “the principle and the end of all things,” what, extrapolated to some deity can be used to manipulate others.
+Bewildered by the complexity of our culture we lose sight of the obvious, among other self-deceptions we end convinced that we are “the principle and the end of all things,” what extrapolated to some deity can be used to manipulate others.
 In our modern times, deities come also disguised as science or technology.

 We can invert that engineer's phrase without changing its sense: “If it flies well, it's pretty.”
-A dolphin shows pretty curves, just like the turbulences in the wind tunnel showed the engineers where to retouch Pampa's fuselage: it's nature what teaches us what's pretty, what flies well.
+A dolphin shows pretty curves, just like the turbulence in the wind tunnel showed the engineers where to retouch Pampa's fuselage: it's nature what teaches us what's pretty, what flies well.

 ©2019 - Walter Alejandro Iglesias